 Fibromyalgia is suspected in patients with the following:

-The diagnosis is based on clinical criteria from the American College of Rheumatology (1), which include a combination of widespread pain and the presence of various other cognitive and somatic symptoms, such as those listed above, which are graded in severity.
+The diagnosis is based on clinical criteria from the American College of Rheumatology (1 Diagnosis reference Fibromyalgia is a common, incompletely understood nonarticular, noninflammatory disorder characterized by generalized aching (sometimes severe); widespread tenderness of muscles, areas around... read more ), which include a combination of joint and usually non-joint pain (sometimes including widespread body-wide pain) and the presence of various other cognitive and somatic symptoms, such as those listed above, which are graded in severity.
 Previous criteria relied on the presence of tenderness at some of 18 specified tender points.
-This criterion was eliminated because nonspecialists sometimes have difficulty evaluating tenderness consistently, and because it was thought advantageous to have criteria that are entirely symptom-based.
-However, tenderness is quite common, and some specialists continue to assess it systematically (see Figure: Detecting tenderness in fibromyalgia.).
+This criterion was eliminated because nonspecialists sometimes have difficulty evaluating tenderness consistently, the tender points may fluctuate in intensity, and it was thought advantageous to have criteria that are entirely symptom-based.
+However, tenderness is quite common, and some specialists continue to assess it systematically.

-Tests for other causes of patient symptoms should include ESR or C-reactive protein, CK, and probably tests for hypothyroidism and hepatitis C (which can cause fatigue and generalized myalgias).
-Other tests (eg, serologic testing for rheumatic disorders) are done only if indicated by findings on history and/or physical examination.
+Tests for other causes of patient symptoms should include erythrocyte sedimentation rate (ESR) or C-reactive protein, creatine kinase (CK), and probably tests for hypothyroidism Diagnosis Hypothyroidism is thyroid hormone deficiency.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more and hepatitis C Diagnosis Hepatitis C is caused by an RNA virus that is often parenterally transmitted.
+It sometimes causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice but may be asymptomatic... read more (which can cause fatigue and generalized myalgias).
+Fibromyalgia does not typically cause abnormalities in these tests.
+Other tests (eg, serologic testing for rheumatic disorders) should be done only if indicated by findings on history and/or physical examination.

 To avoid potential pitfalls, clinicians should consider the following: